 Preseason Player Selections and Roster Assignment:

-1st Three Days of Preseason Camp — During the three days we will evaluate players to determine which players if any will be cut.
+1st Two Days of Preseason Camp — During the two days we will evaluate players to determine which players if any will be cut.

 2nd Week of Preseason Camp – By not later than the end of the 2nd week players will be assigned to a roster.
 There are typically, depending upon numbers, two rosters at CHS: Varsity & Jr. Varsity.
-In past we have had a Frosh/more team, but that will depend upon numbers and quality of the entire team.
 However, players are often expected to play on more than one roster.
 For example, one year, a freshman was rostered on the JV at the end of preseason camp, started the first Frosh/more game and ultimately started and/or played in the last 5 Varsity matches.
 All players can expect that there will be movement during the season between rosters.
 Making the varsity training squad does not mean your son will play in some or all varsity matches; making the JV training squad does not mean your son will not play in some varsity matches.

 Evaluation Process: Players will be evaluated on four components.
 Evaluations begin in Preseason Camp and continue until the final match of the season: